SaisatwikBiku/python-salad/README.md

 -Genre Predictor:
 This is a machine learning project built with Python that predicts music genre preferences based on age and gender.
 The program reads a CSV file that contains data on age, gender, and genres liked by the user, where 0 represents female and 1 represents male.
 The program trains a machine learning model and outputs the accuracy rate of the model.

+-password-manager:
+Application to store and retrive passwords with encryption capabilities

 -Word Cloud:
 This project generates a word cloud using the text from a given file.
 It uses the wordcloud library to generate a visually appealing word cloud.